Close

 Pedestrians generally receive the most legal protection, with many laws designed to safeguard those walking on foot from drivers in cars.
 Cyclists, however, often have fewer protections and must follow the same rules as motor vehicles.
 Cyclists may also have additional rules to follow, such as the requirement to ride in a bike lane instead of the street, even if the bike lane is obstructed.

-One important question in Maryland pedestrian accidents is whether there is any insurance coverage to pay for the pedestrian’s injuries.
-The simple case is where the negligent driver has insurance – that driver’s insurance will be responsible for paying for the walker’s injuries.
-If the at-fault driver does not have insurance, flees the scene and cannot be found (hit-and-run accident), or has low insurance that won’t cover the full cost of the pedestrian’s injury, then the pedestrian’s automobile insurance policy will kick in if it has uninsured/underinsured coverage.
+One important question in Baltimore pedestrian car accidents is whether there is any insurance coverage to pay for the pedestrian’s injuries.
+The simple case is where the negligent driver has insurance—that driver’s insurance will be responsible for paying for the pedestrian’s injuries.
+If the at-fault driver does not have insurance, flees the scene and cannot be found (hit-and-run accident), or doesn’t have enough insurance to cover the full cost of the pedestrian’s injury, then the pedestrian’s automobile insurance policy will kick in if it has uninsured/underinsured coverage.

 If the pedestrian does not have automobile insurance and does not live in a household with a family member who has uninsured/underinsured coverage, then the pedestrian can recover from the Maryland Automobile Insurance Fund’s (MAIF) Unsatisfied Claim and Judgment (UCJ) division.
 MAIF may be responsible for paying up to $30,000 for pedestrian accidents where the negligent driver is uninsured or cannot be located.